fishjam-dev/react-native-client-sdk/README.md

 ## Usage

-Important note!!
 Since version 0.2.0 call function initializeWebRTC() once in your app before using any other functionality.

 Make sure you have: